wmaxxing/TamaPet-Project/README.md

 <h2> User Stories </h2>

-- I want to be able to add all of the interactions that I have with the pet to a list, and then view the action and the time it was performed
+- I want to be able to add all of the interactions that I have with the pet to a history log, and then view the action and the time it was performed

 - I want to be able to view a list of all the available foods and see their corresponding nutritional values